 Step 1: Install OpenSSH

-- Done with the installation.
-However, the SSH server’s passwd file must be configured before use.
+- That’s it for the installation; however, the SSH server’s passwd file must be configured next before using.

 Step2: Configure OpenSSH

 - On your computer, click Start–> Run–> Type in “cmd” (without quotes), and then hit the OK button.